 For those of you that have never used a dagger build before, the weapon art is quickstep.
 The action is fairly self-explanatory.
 When you use it, you make a fast step/dash.
 As well as being useful in combat, this art is a lifesaver because it isn’t subject to the speed debuff that your regular movement is.

-In other words, you can quickstep your way across the swamp in a fraction of the time it’ll take you running and rolling.
+In other words, you can quickstep across the swamp in a fraction of the time it’ll take you running and rolling.
 This single trick takes Farron Keep from being one of the most annoying areas in the game to being nothing more than an inconvenience.

 It’s great for combat, too.
-Quickstep grants you invincibility frames and is a great way to mix up your movement in both PvP and PvE.
+Quickstep grants you invincibility frames and is a great way to mix up your movement in PvP and PvE.

-3. Shields Parry in a 360 Degree Radius
+3. Shields Parry in a 360-degree Radius

 2. Stop Double Rolling